git/git.github.io/rev_news/drafts/edition-24.md

-This year, though, Peff sent detailed reports in emails to the mailing list just before the Contributor Summit, and at the Summit his one minute long talk consisted in refering everyone to these emails.
+This year, though, Peff sent detailed reports in emails to the mailing list just before the Contributor Summit, and at the Summit his one minute long talk consisted in referring everyone to these emails.

 The [main report](http://public-inbox.org/git/20170202024501.57hrw4657tsqerqq@sigill.intra.peff.net/)
 gives a bit of background, and then details the financials of the project.